Corazun/ChrootBuilder/README.md

-# ChrootBuilder
+# chrootbuilder
-Short bash script to build chroot users and install custom dependencies on there directories
+Bash script building chroot jails isolaing users and installing custom dependencies on there directories